Burragubba: Political activism

 Burragubba is an activist for the reimbursement of Aboriginal Australians for unpaid work performed for governments in the early days of white settlement in Australia.
 In 2004 he stood for the Queensland parliament against Premier Peter Beattie, arguing that the Government's offer of $4,000 reimbursement for each worker was insulting to his people.
 He attracted 310 primary votes.

 A hunger strike was threatened to highlight the need for Aboriginal culture to be recognised in Brisbane.

 Personal life

-Burragubba is from the Babinburra Clan of the Wangan people of the Wiirdi language group of Central Queensland.
+Burragubba is from the Babinburra Clan of the Wangan people and the Jagalingou people of the Wiirdi language group of Central Queensland.

 He was born in Brisbane and is recognised by the traditional owners as having historical connection.
+His niece is Murrawah Maroochy Johnson.